 Like many people, I want to write a novel about my first year out of college.
-If the many of us have something alike, it’s not because I had fun during my first year out of college.
-To name just a few of its developments, I had to deal with breaking up with my two best friends from college at the exact same time, my parents constantly threatening to withdraw the help they were giving me because they thought I should be turning my unpaid internship into a job (even I didn’t believe that!), all the while living in the same apartment as a couple who threw things at each other every night (the girlfriend maced the boyfriend eventually).
+Probably also like many people, that’s not because I had fun during my first year out of college.
+My first year out of college, I had to deal with breaking up with my two best friends at the exact same time, my parents constantly threatening to withdraw the help they were giving me because they thought I should be turning my unpaid internship into a job (even I didn’t believe that!), all the while living in the same apartment as a couple who threw things at each other every night (the girlfriend maced the boyfriend eventually).

 The only reason my most-mentally-ill year of all time isn’t the year after my graduation is because that honor goes to the year leading up to my graduation.
 Youth is wasted on the young, I guess.

 We’re all obsessed with telling the story of our youth because it was/ is a time of uncertain futures, unstable relationships, and physically intense emotions.
 In other words: because being young is like living inside a story.
 When most of us look back on our youth, or what parts of youth we’ve survived, we can identify lessons learned, trials endured, loves won and lost.
 Everything seems to mean something in retrospect, even if the pain seemed senseless in the moment.
 For instance, shedding relationships with friends I met the first week of freshman year helped me learn my boundaries, and gave me space to meet people who would treat me the way I wanted to be treated.
 Struggling to find my feet prepared me for a lifetime of struggling to make ends meet under late capitalism.
 And hearing a guy (who a friend of mine had described as a diehard feminist) get maced by his terrified girlfriend taught me…well.